 - Porcelain materials: Dental crowns made from porcelain materials are typically the most common choice nowadays because they look exactly like an ordinary tooth.
 Dentists can fashion porcelain dental crowns to match a patient’s tooth exactly and install it so that the crown is indistinguishable to an outside observer.
 The crowns themselves are relatively durable, but can still chip or break off with pressure.
 Additionally, the crowns can cast a slight wearing effect on nearby teeth.

-- Resin: Dental crowns can also bemade from resin.
+- Resin: Dental crowns can also be made from resin.
 These tend to be used the least often, however, because they are simultaneously the most expensive and most easily fractured dental crowns.
+We very rarely will recommend using a resin crown.

 Why might I need a dental crown?